chengyou-jia/T2IS/T2IS_Eval/README.md

 # T2IS Evaluation Scripts

-This directory contains evaluation scripts for Text-to-ImageSet (T2IS) models, including prompt alignment and prompt consistency evaluation.
+This directory contains evaluation scripts for Text-to-ImageSet (T2IS) models, including prompt alignment and visual consistency evaluation.

 ## Prerequisites